target/jenkins-docker-nginx/README.md

 ## About this repo
 This is the Git repo of the nginx Dockerfile used in the Jenkins at Your Service (JAYS) architecture.

+JAYS is a platform for providing multiple Jenkins instances in a Docker Swarm cluster.

 More information about JAYS comming soon.

 ## usage